These Are the Top Sneakers You Should Invest in if You Have Knee Pain, According to Podiatrists

 - Not everyone may want maximum cushioning

 Hoka sneakers are synonymous with max cushioning.
 The Hoka Bondi, another good option for overpronators, uses a soft, light foam to keep your steps soft and comfy.
-It has engineered mesh on top so your feet stay cool, and there’s a rear crash pad to help with balanced heel to forefoot transitions, and it comes in both regular and wide widths.
+It has engineered mesh on top so your feet stay cool, and there’s a rear crash pad to help with balanced heel-to-forefoot transition.
 It also has the American Podiatric Medical Association (APMA) Seal of Acceptance, so you know your feet are in for a treat.

 - Lightweight